 Vibranium also doesn’t exist; nor, I’m sure, could any material in this universe exhibit the properties it has.
 So Wakanda’s technological gifts are the kind of magic that even Arthur C. Clarke would have belly-laughed at, before shooing you out the door.
 But that’s okay, because this is a Marvel Studios superhero movie, always chock-full of otherworldly beings, godlike powers, unimaginable energies and impossible engineering marvels (like Iron Man suits, spider-webbing and shrinking technology)… so science fiction isn’t even a label I’d seriously apply to these movies.
 Just call it all fantasy, and move on.

-And like all superhero movies, the underlying theme is “might makes right;” the winner is always the one with the most powerful punch.
+And like all superhero movies, the underlying theme is “might makes right;” the winner is always the one with the most powerful punch, quickest wit or best allies.
 Like all superhero movies (and far too many other adventures, dramas, comedies, etc), so much of the action, fighting, tension and antagonism could have been solved by people talking out their disagreements or just stopping to think about what they were doing… and Black Panther is no exception.
 Again, we have to forgive this flaw as it is part-and-parcel of superhero movies (and, ye gods, so many others) and keep moving.

 Since this movie is about an African King and his family and subjects, demonstrating a superiority in science and technology and a noticeable lack of influence by non-African races, Black Panther has an embedded quality of empowerment and independence that shines like a beacon to African-Americans in the United States who have felt restricted, controlled, denigrated and insulted by their country and its largely European leaders.
 Black Panther provides a symbol for them to stand beside and even emulate.
 In the US’ current social atmosphere, fanning the flames of racism seemingly as a knee-jerk reaction to the elevation of an African-American to the highest place of office in the country, Black Panther will surely take a prominent position in America’s future racial conflicts (though whether that position will be primarily positive or negative is, at this point, impossible to say).